 Accommodation and WiFi

-You should expect to share a room with four to ten other people of both genders.
+You will be sharing a room with four to ten other people of both genders.
 Please note all rooms have communal, co-ed bathrooms equipped with western toilets and hot showers.
 Bedding is provided, but you’ll need to bring your own towels and toiletries.
 There are staff who clean the accommodation throughout the week, including your sheets, however volunteers are required to keep their rooms tidy.
 Lockers are available but you must bring your own padlock.

 You will make your own packed lunch to eat during your lunch break at your volunteer placement.
 This is prepared at breakfast, or the night before if preferred.
 Ingredients provided for these packed lunches include bread or wraps, salami or chicken, hummus, seasonal salads, sauces, and a sweet treat for afterwards.